-You'll see the Brazos Valley Symphony Orchestra tune up like this when you attend the concert, but probably the strings will be the last group to tune at that concert.
+Listen to Bizet's "Danse Boheme" on YouTube.com/watch?v=L1LOPxPhlaQ.
+Note which instruments start the piece (flutes, then oboes and clarinets, then strings and finally the percussion.
+You'll see the Brazos Valley Symphony Orchestra tune up like this when you attend the concert.
+The strings will be the last group to tune at that concert.

-Distribute pictures of the instruments and animals to students from pages 31-40 of this packet, asking them to hold up the appropriate pictures as characters are mentioned.
+Distribute pictures of the instruments to students from pages 29-34 of this packet, asking them to hold up the appropriate pictures as instruments are played.